buptliuhs/myapp/README.md

 # myapp
-This is a node express example application.
+This is a node express example application with basic auth.

 # compile
 ```